Swift as a shadow, short as any dream,

 The jungle roads were utterly silent, the stars gleamed down, and I needed to get back to my home a couple of miles away across the Shilcayo river in the section of town called La Banda.
 The road passed through Tarapoto’s version of a red-light district (comprised of a couple of wooden shacks by the bridge) and I had been advised not to attempt the passage at night.
 I therefore called a friend of mine who drove a motocar and requested he come to pick me up.
 Restless, I had set off down the road beneath the palm trees in the direction I knew he would be approaching from when a voice said to me, “Slow down and pay attention!”

 Arrested in my movement, I halted and looked.
 Across the road was a boulder, one that I and the other workers at Takiwasi passed by every day and which had never excited comment, yet this evening it seemed to fairly shout out at me.
-As I walked towards it across the road, I was electrified to see the faintest, yet perfectly discernable, lineaments of a jaguar head.
+As I walked towards it across the road, I was electrified to see upon it the faintest, yet perfectly discernable, lineaments of a jaguar head.
 I stood before it musing when my local mestizo friend pulled up, a Tarapotino who had never drunk ayahuasca in his life.
 I asked him, “Do you see a jaguar head in this stone?” and pointed to the rock.

 “Yup,” he said, nodding his head, conviction written all over his features.